arekborucki/sre-agent/README.md

 ## Extending

 Add a tool in `tools.py`: write the function, add its JSON spec to `TOOLS_SPEC`, and register it in `TOOL_IMPLS`.
-If it mutates state, add its name to `NEEDS_APPROVAL`.
+If it mutates state, runs arbitrary commands, or can expose local secrets, add its name to `NEEDS_APPROVAL`.
 That's it.
 The agent loop picks it up automatically.

 ## Config